Internal medicine: Medical diagnosis and treatment

 Medicine is mainly focused on the art of diagnosis and treatment with medication.
 The diagnostic process involves gathering data, generating one or more diagnostic hypotheses, and iteratively testing these potential diagnoses against dynamic disease profiles to determine the best course of action for the patient.

 Gathering data

 Data may be gathered directly from the patient in medical history-taking and physical examination.
-Previous medical records including laboratory findings, imaging, and clinical notes from other physicians is also an important source of information; however, it is vital to talk to and examine the patient to find out what the patient is currently experiencing to make an accurate diagnosis.
+Previous medical records including laboratory findings, imaging, and clinical notes from other doctors is also an important source of information; however, it is vital to talk to and examine the patient to find out what the patient is currently experiencing to make an accurate diagnosis.

 Internists often can perform and interpret diagnostic tests like EKGs and ultrasound imaging (Point-of-care Ultrasound – PoCUS).

 Internists who pursue sub-specialties have additional diagnostic tools, including those listed below.